How Missing Ad Copy Sunk a Rock Band Reunion

 The same logic applies to bus ads.

 Always, always, ALWAYS include the important details.
-Emphasize them with the right fonts and layout so they stand out.
+Put them at the TOP of the ad.
+Emphasize them with fonts and layout.

 Branding for Deeper into the Funnel